-- A. Applicability.
-Where allowed by Article 2 (Zoning Districts and Allowable Land Uses) Cannabis Retail-Delivery shall comply with the standards of this Section.
-These standards apply in addition to the other provisions of this Development Code and requirements imposed by Chapter 9.30 of the Municipal Code and any required State licenses prior to operation. - B. Definitions.
-Definitions of the Cannabis Retail-Delivery facilities regulated by this Section are in Article 10 (Definitions) under "Cannabis." - C. Standards for Cannabis Retail-Delivery.
-A Minor Use Permit for Cannabis Retail shall be approved if it complies with the following standards: - D. Operational requirements.
+- A. Conditional use.
+A Minor Use Permit shall be required to operate cannabis retail delivery only in accordance with Table 2-6 of Article 2. - B. Operational requirements.
 In addition to project specific conditions of approval and the requirements set forth in Chapter 9.30, cannabis retail delivery only uses shall comply with the following operational requirements: - 1.
-Cannabis retail delivery only uses shall comply with the same operational requirements applicable to cannabis retail uses (section 18.42.057). - 2.
+Cannabis retail delivery only uses shall comply with the same operational requirements applicable to cannabis retail uses, as described in § 18.42.057. - 2.
 The application shall describe the operational plan and specific extent of such service, security protocols, and how the delivery services will comply with the requirements set forth in Chapter 9.30, this Section, and State law.